Mathias J. DeVito: The Rouse Company

 DeVito was part of the Piper legal team assisting The Rouse Company to purchase farmland that would later become Columbia, Maryland.
 In 1968, DeVito joined The Rouse Company as general counsel.
 He became executive vice president and chief operating officer in January 1970.
 As the executive vice president, DeVito oversaw the operations of the Rouse Company.
 He became president of Rouse Company in 1973.
 From 1972 to 1975, DeVito decreased the Rouse Company’s number of employees from 1,700 to 500.
 From 1975 to 1976, DeVito assisted with restructuring the Company.
 In 1979, he succeeded the founder, James Rouse as chief executive officer.
 During his time as the CEO, DeVito changed the Rouse Company from being an "entrepreneurial developer" to one of the largest U.S. commercial property owners.
-DeVito worked behind the scenes while James Rouse was the face of projects including the Harborplace and Faneuil Hall.
+DeVito worked behind the scenes while James Rouse was the face of projects including the Harborplace and Faneuil Hall Marketplace.
 In 1984, DeVito became chairman of the Rouse Company.
 His calming style of management was noted by others in the Company.
 In 1987, DeVito halted the development of new projects.
 In December 1994, DeVito announced he would step down as CEO in February 1995.
 The Rouse Company's earnings increased under his leadership from $10.6 million in 1978 to $82.5 million in 1994.
-The company developed 77 shopping centers over the course of twenty years including Quincy Market, The Gallery at Market East, The Outlet Collection at Riverwalk, The Shops at National Place, South Street Seaport, and Union Station in St. Louis.
+The company developed 77 shopping centers over the course of 20 years including Quincy Market, The Gallery at Market East, New Orleans Riverwalk, The Shops at National Place, South Street Seaport Festival Marketplace, and Union Station Mall in St. Louis.
 After DeVito retired from the Rouse Company in 1995, Baltimore Mayor, Kurt Schmoke, requested his assistance with an urban revitalization project spurred by a $100 million federal empowerment zone grant from the Clinton Administration.